CACppuccino/PatchworkGame/README.md

-Tiles must be placed according to the [rules](http://lookout-spiele.de/wp-content/uploads/Patchwork_Rules_US.pdf) of the game, with the additional constraint that no part of the tile may extend beyond the 9x9 square playing board:
+Tiles must be placed according to the [rules](http://lookout-spiele.de/wp-content/uploads/Patchwork_Rules_US.pdf) of the game, with the additional constraint that no part of the tile may extend beyond the 9x9 square playing board.
-* Tiles may be placed adjacent to any other tile (edge touching edge).
-* No two tiles may overlap.
+No two tiles may overlap.

 ##### Special Events